ZaneHannanAU/ewalkdir/README.md

 * `symboliclink` (if `fs.Stats.isSymbolicLink()`, controlled by option `emitSymbolicLinks`)
 * `fifo` (if `fs.Stats.isFIFO()`, controlled by option `emitFIFOs`, First In First Out/"Queue")
 * `socket` (if `fs.Stats.isSocket()`, controlled by option `emitSockets`)

+## Usecases

+Current usecases involve:

+* Finding and/or hashing a large amount of files in several seconds.
+* Mapping a directory into many stat instances.